kaufmann42/make-me/README.md

 Which is an alarm clock that forces you to get up in the morning.

+The first phase of the project will probably just be social media (and other time-waster) password changing until a criteria is met.
+Below is a first stab at a feature set required to enable that.

+#### Feature Set
+* Change PW for:
+  * instagram
+  * facebook
+  * twitter

 ### Technical Details
 The **plan** is to have a server(-less ?)
 (I'm thinking AWS Lambda) that will basically check on pre-determined requirements to make sure they've been done, if they aren't something is taken away.